cyberark/secrets-provider-for-k8s/CONTRIBUTING.md

 1. Create tests according to the [GoConvey](https://github.com/smartystreets/goconvey/wiki) formatting and styling guidelines
 1. Run test suite, `./bin/test_unit`

+#### Unit testing

+You can run integrations in different environment- local, demo, docker with either OSS or DAP deployments.
+All you need to do is run `./bin/test_integration` with the proper flags.

+Run on docker: `--docker`
+Run demo: `--demo`
+Run locally: no flag is supplied

+Additionally, concatenate `--dap` or `--oss` to the command according to the deployment you require.

+For example, to deploy OSS locally, run  `./bin/test_integration --oss` or on docker `./bin/test_integration --docker --oss`

+When contributing new intregration tests, perform the following:
+1. Navigate to the `test/test_case` folder
+1. Create a new test file with filename prefix `TEST_ID_<HIGHEST_NUMBER>_<TEST_NAME>`

+If your tests follow the above instructions, our scripts should grab your test additions and run it as our test suite.

+That's it!

 ## Releases

 ### Update the version and changelog